-- The college has few cells run by UCC and also by the college, who particularly organize lectures by experts, who guide and direct. - The student particularly to employable prospects after education.
-They guide for facing competitive exams.
+- The college has few cells run by UCC and also by the college, who particularly organize lectures by experts, who guide and direct, The student particularly to employable prospects after education.
+They guide for facing competitive exams. - Experts from various fields are invited to lecture the students and provide needed life skills for developing employable prospects.